 USDOI-Bureau of Land Management for Oregon, Washington and Idaho State Offices

-A 1971 Cooperative Fire Control Agreement between the Department of Indian Affairs and Northern Development of Canada and the US Department of the Interior established a 10mile buffer zone on either side of the Yukon Territory/Alaska border within which either party is authorized to take action on a wildfire.
-This agreement is being reviewed to ensure its provisions are in line with current international border security requirements.
+A 1971 Cooperative Fire Control Agreement between the Department of Indian Affairs and Northern Development of Canada and the US Department of the Interior established a 10-mile buffer zone on either side of the Yukon Territory/Alaska border within which either party is authorized to take action on a wildfire.
+This agreement is being reviewed by the Office of Wildland Fire to ensure its provisions are in line with current international border security requirements.

 Independent Action on Lands Protected by Another Agency

-See Alaska Master AgreementAlaska Master Agreement Clause IX.4.
+See Alaska Master Agreement Clause IX.4.
 Independent Action.

 Response to Wildland Fire